 Item is a letter (1828) from Jonathan Sewell to his daughters, Maria (the eldest) and Henrietta, addressed to the care of their uncle, Stephen Sewell, in Montreal.
 Sewell describes the recent departure of Lord and Lady Dalhousie and exhorts his daughters to travel by steamboat and meet him at Three Rivers, which he calls "The Modern Seat of Science, Literature & Fashion."

-Accession consists of: correspondence; Harvard University class notes; reports; and certificates of William Andrew MacKay.
-Includes correspondence with the Canadian Bar Association, Canadian National Commission for Unesco, and the University of Toronto Press.
+Fonds contains correspondence; MacKay's Harvard Law School class notes; published reports; and educational certificates.
+There is also correspondence with the Canadian Bar Association, Canadian National Commission for Unesco, and the University of Toronto Press.

 Fonds comprises professional correspondence, administrative papers, research notes and secondary materials, lecture notes, typescripts, off prints, and reviews illustrating Philip Girard's work as a legal scholar, writer and editor, and university professor.
 There are also records papers pertaining to his work in arbitration.